Woyboy1/FadeAwayControllers/README.md

 **What is a FadeAwayController?**:

-Simple scripts that controls the opacity level of an Image and a TextMeshProUGUI Component.
+2 Simple scripts that controls the opacity level of an Image and a TextMeshProUGUI Component.
+Used to make static text not look static when displaying to the user.

 **Guide**:
 - Export with the UnityPackage